You’re probably eating, sleeping, and reading everything pregnancy-related all day long.

 You’ll especially love the mischievous Mongolian baby!
 It’s definitely one to watch with your girlfriends — or even with other babies and toddlers around, they’ll be captivated!
 There is no actual dialogue, just real life — but the photography was a standout (after those adorable babies of course).
 Check it out here.

-#7: Riding In Cars With Boys
+Movies To Watch #7: Riding In Cars With Boys

-Drew Barrymore plays a highschool student who falls pregnant unexpectedly in this movie based on the memoirs of Beverly Donofrio.
+Drew Barrymore plays a high school student who falls pregnant unexpectedly in this movie based on the memoirs of Beverly Donofrio.
 Not your obviously feel-good pregnancy film, this movie features lost dreams, drug problems, and marriage breakdown, but throughout shows the strong bond between Barrymore and her son.

 This film is funny, emotional, devastating, and heart-warming all in one.
 The little boy in this film will have you desperate for your baby to be born, especially when he delivers his pivotal line, “You look beautiful, Mommy.”
 Get Riding In Cars With Boys on DVD or instant video here.